Blog

 • Short bowel syndrome

-• Patients who can have nothing by mouth (NPO) for more than 7 days
+• Patients who are nothing by mouth (NPO) for more than 7 days

-• Patients who have a nonfunctional or paralyzed gastrointestinal system [1
+• Patients with a nonfunctional or paralyzed gastrointestinal system [1

 IV Fluids Fully in Stock